eduardo-reinert/eduardo-reinert/README.md

 - 🔭 Currently working as intern in **T-Systems Brasil**

-- 🎮 Addicted to videogames and knowledge

 - 📖 Loves to study new programming and speaking languages

+- 🎮 Enjoy playing videogames

 - 📤 Contact me for more info: eduardo.a.reinertt@gmail.com